 In this Colombia travel guide I put together all information you need for Backpacking in Colombia based on my own experience of 6 weeks traveling through the country.

-(use the anchor links to jump to the section, use „Top“ to get back to this menu)
+(use the anchor links to jump to the Colombia tips you're interested in)

 Just a decade ago tourism in Colombia was at its lowest point as the country was dominated by violence and a civil war set off by the drug cartels.
 After the death of Pablo Escobar the big drug cartels have broken up and a peace process began which ultimately lead to a peace deal with the FARC in 2016.
 Since those darker days the country went through a big transformation and developed into one of the most popular travel destinations in South America.